it-brains/vue-form-plugin/README.md

 - `headers` - optional.
 JS object with HTTP headers which will be passed with every HTTP request

 Form class ships with the following methods:
-- `get(url[, params, headers, successCallback, errorCallback])` - makes GET request to the server.
+- `get(url[, params, transformers, headers, successCallback, errorCallback])` - makes GET request to the server.
 Return current instance of the class
 - `post(url[, headers])` - makes POST request to the server.
 Returns promise
 - `put(url[, headers])` - makes PUT request to the server.
 Returns promise